 The Night Manager is one of the most brilliant espionage thriller series.
 Starring Tom Hiddleston, Elizabeth Debicki, Hugh Laurie, Olivia Colman, and Tom Hollander, the British series follows an ex-British soldier who goes undercover trying to infiltrate a big weapon merchant’s inner circle.
-The Night Manager came out with its first season in 2016 and while the creators promised a second season, even after 8 years it still hasn’t materialized yet.
-So, if you are still hoping for The Night Manager Season 2 here are some more shows like it you should watch next.
+The Night Manager Season 2 was recently announced by BBC and Prime Video and while there is not much information known about the upcoming season.
+Fans are just happy that they are getting a second season after eight years.

 Jack Ryan (Prime Video)

 Synopsis: When CIA analyst Jack Ryan stumbles upon a suspicious series of bank transfers his search for answers pulls him from the safety of his desk job and catapults him into a deadly game of cat and mouse throughout Europe and the Middle East, with a rising terrorist figurehead preparing for a massive attack against the US and her allies.